-33.19 LANDMARKS HISTORIC PRESERVATION COMMISSION.
+33.19 LANDMARKS-COMMISSION.

-- Purpose and Intent.
-It is hereby declared a matter of public policy that the protection, enhancement, perpetuation and use of improvements of special character or special historical interest or value is a public necessity, will strengthen the economy of the City, and is required in the interest of health, prosperity, safety and welfare of the people.
-In light of the National Historic Preservation Act of 1966, and pursuant to the authority granted by Wis.
-Stat.
-Sec.
-62.23(7)(em)(2011-12), the Common Council hereby creates a landmarks commission which will be called the "Historic Preservation Commission."
-The purpose of this section is to: - (a) Effect and accomplish the protection, enhancement and perpetuation of such improvements and of districts which represent or reflect elements of the City's cultural, social, economic, political and architectural history. - (b) Safeguard the City's historic and cultural heritage, as embodied and reflected in such landmarks and historic districts. - (c) Stabilize and improve property values. - (d) Foster civic pride in the beauty and noble accomplishments of the past. - (e) Protect and enhance the City's attractions to residents, tourists and visitors, and serve as a support and stimulus to business and industry. - (f) Strengthen the economy of the City. - (g) Promote the use of historic districts and landmarks for the education, pleasure and welfare of the people of the City. - (2) Definitions In this section, unless the context clearly requires otherwise:
+- (1) Purpose and Intent.
+It is hereby declared a matter of public policy that the protection, enhancement, perpetuation and use of improvements of special character or special historical interest or value is a public necessity which will strengthen the economy of the City, and which is required in the interest of health, prosperity, safety and welfare of the people.
+The purpose of this section is to: - (a) Effect and accomplish the protection, enhancement and perpetuation of such improvements and of districts which represent or reflect elements of the City's cultural, social, economic, political and architectural history. - (b) Safeguard the City's historic and cultural heritage, as embodied and reflected in such landmarks and historic districts. - (c) Stabilize and improve property values. - (d) Foster civic pride in the beauty and noble accomplishments of the past. - (e) Protect and enhance the City's attractions to residents, tourists and visitors, and serve as a support and stimulus to business and industry. - (f) Strengthen the economy of the City. - (f) Promote the use of historic districts and landmarks for the education, pleasure and welfare of the people of the City. - (2) Definitions In this section, unless the context clearly requires otherwise: